marileano/Predictive-Modeling-with-R/README.md

 Next, we used `model.matrix()` to create another dataset that uses dummy variables in place of the categorical variables.
 To split the data we used the `sample()` function and `set.seed()` to 1 we generated row indexes for the training and test sets.
 2/3 of the row indexes for the training set and 1/3 for the test set.
 This allowed us to then create training and test datasets from the dataset created previously.
 And also we created training and test datasets from the dummy variables.

-## Build a multiple linear regression model
+## Build a Multiple Linear Regression Model
 In this section we performed **multiple linear regression** `lm` with variable `charges` as the reponse and the predictors are: `age`, `sex`, `bmi`, `children`, `smoker`, and `region`.
 We can call `summary()` function to understand the model.

  <p align="center">